 Later, as a reformed and penitent man, he spoke in his confessional autobiography Papa John of how the white powder “focussed and intensified” his mind.
 “It honed the inner edge until you felt, in a soaring heart-pounding rush, that your creative blade could cut through anything.”

 At least he lived to tell his tale.
 After the plane crash that killed ’50s teen idol Ricky Nelson last year, cocaine was found in his bloodstream.
-Persistent rumours pointed to freebasing as the brought down the small craft, killing Nelson, his fiancee and members of his band.
+Persistent rumours pointed to freebasing as the cause of the fire that brought down the small craft, killing Nelson, his fiancee and members of his band.
 (In 1982, Ozzy Osbourne’s guitarist Randy Rhoads died as a result of an aeroplane ride that went wrong: Rhoads was clean, but his pilot was flying on cocaine as well as the more conventional fuels.)

 Actually, it’s rare that coke can be implicated in celebrity deaths.
 Philip Lynott and Pretenders Pete Farndon and James Honeyman-Scott were all fatalities who took that Last Long Walk with cocaine about their persons, but the systematic abuse of other drugs was, in each case, almost certainly the deciding factor.